 Alcohol use disorder or alcohol abuse affects millions of people every year.
 It breaks up families, harms bodies, and leads to approximately 88,000 deaths a year.
 In fact, alcohol deaths are the third leading preventable cause of death.
 Thus, it’s vital individuals learn the dangers of alcohol abuse as well as the means to treat it.
 Often, people contemplating quitting drinking worry about withdrawal.
 It can keep them from getting the help they need.
 This is a concern if you try to go it alone.
-However, with the help of an alcohol detox center, they will get you through the alcohol detox timeline safely.
+However, with the help of an alcohol detox program, it’s possible to get through the alcohol detox timeline safely.

 The alcohol detox timeline refers to the withdrawal process and symptoms you will experience when you quit drinking.
 When you drink alcohol regularly and then quit abruptly, it can lead to serious complications.
 This is because over time alcohol has altered your brain chemistry.
 When an individual has developed a tolerance to alcohol, meaning they have to drink more and more often or stronger and stronger liquor, it is a sign they have a dependency or addiction.
 This disease can be treated but needs to be addressed sooner rather than later.
 One way to understand alcohol use disorder is by identifying the stages and symptoms of alcohol withdrawal.